Parking Management: Mission

-Campus enforcement is done by Campus Police Officers, Public Service Officers and other staff every day of the year.
+Campus enforcement is done by Public Safety and Service Officers, Public Service Officers and other staff every day of the year.
 Of course, parking enforcement is a low priority for officers, done only when they are not responding to emergencies, answering calls for service, completing reports or doing community presentations.
 However, it is important from a management point of view - as well as to remain fair - to do some enforcement on every shift every day when possible.
 Obviously, officers can not ticket every lot every day, so not Every vehicle parked illegally gets ticketed every day.
 It may surprise you that our officers would much prefer spending no time on parking enforcement!

 A Word From Our Staff: The Human Side of the Parking Office

 Our busy office staff work very hard to provide caring, efficient service to our 1,900 students, nearly 1,000 staff and great numbers of visitors to our campus.
 We are kept very busy greeting visitors and processing paperwork - registrations, parking tickets, appeals, billing, and the like.

 It may surprise those who have dealt with 'parking authorities' elsewhere, or even perhaps here at Mount Holyoke, that our staff are genuinely sympathetic toward the needs of our customers.
 It is difficult for us many times to balance our feelings and empathy with the need to be professional and equitable.
 We would love to void everyone's tickets - especially if that meant they never had to visit us with another ticket!
 Unfortunately, the reality is we just can't do that.
 This is why we created the Parking Appeals Board consisting of students and employees to help review appeals and provide the human element to review situations and determine what the most fair solution is based on written appeals.